DeveloperMaris/iosrssi/README.md

   <output>                The output file path for the parsed result file, should be a .csv format file

 OPTIONS:
   -s, --since <since>     The starting date and time of the logs when to start parsing.
-Format is "yyyy-MM-dd HH:mm:ss.SSS".
-For example: 2022-03-11 11:40:13.277
+Format is "MM/dd/yyyy HH:mm:ss.SSS".
+For example: 03/11/2022 11:40:13.277
   -t, --till <till>       The ending date and time of the logs when to stop parsing.
-Format is "yyyy-MM-dd HH:mm:ss.SSS".
-For example: 2022-03-11 14:50:09.002
+Format is "MM/dd/yyyy HH:mm:ss.SSS".
+For example: 03/11/2022 14:50:09.002
   --verbose               Show extra logging for debugging purposes -h, --help              Show help information.
 ```